UCLA-CS130/Team05/README.md

 as soon as it writes back a response or the connection closes.
 This means that
 the server can respond to many different requests all at the same time.

+Need to run sudo apt-get install libssl-dev for boost to use openssl